Lee Ohanian

-Lee Edward Ohanian (born February 24, 1957) is an American economist, columnist, and author known for his work regarding the Great Depression and monetary policy.
-He is a distinguished professor of economics at the University of California, Los Angeles, and serves as a senior fellow at the Hoover Institution of Stanford University.
+Lee Edward Ohanian (born February 24, 1957) is an American economist, columnist, and author.
+He is a professor of economics at the University of California, Los Angeles, and serves as a senior fellow at the Hoover Institution of Stanford University.
 Ohanian previously taught at the University of Minnesota, the University of Pennsylvania, the Stockholm School of Economics, and was a consultant to the Federal Reserve Bank of Minneapolis.

 Early life and education

 Ohanian was born in Los Angeles, California.
 He matriculated at the University of California, Santa Barbara, graduating in 1979 with an undergraduate degree in economics, summa cum laude, and going on to earn a master's degree from the University of Rochester.
 After earning his degree, Ohanian pursued a career as a business economist, becoming the vice-president of Security Pacific Bank.
 In 1988, he returned to the University of Rochester on a Wallis fellowship to complete a PhD in economics.
 In his dissertation, "The Macroeconomic Effects of War Finance in the US: World War II and the Korean War" published in the American Economic Review while he was a professor at the University of Minnesota, Ohanian examined the macroeconomics of war finance.